 For several years, Chevron has helped fight HIV/AIDS by partnering with the Departmental Unit of the Fight Against AIDS.
 Together, we launched a variety of community outreach initiatives and held education sessions with its workforce.
 Each year, the partners hold a voluntary screening program for residents of the country’s second-largest city, Pointe-Noire.

 For several years, Chevron has held first-aid workshops in Pointe-Noire in partnership with the Congolese Red Cross.
 These workshops offer training in first aid and rescue to employees and contractors of Chevron and their families.
 Chevron also supports the Congolese Red Cross in its humanitarian missions.

 Chevron’s main education project in the country is focused on the Nanga primary school, located in a densely populated area southeast of Pointe-Noire.
-We contributed to the construction of a second building at the school and the implementation of a school steering committee since it was implemented with the support of Chevron in 2015.
-These initiatives have helped increase the success rate of students from 51 percent to 72 percent between 2014 and 2016.
+We contributed to the construction of a third building at the school in 2017 and have encouraged good governance of the school steering committee since it was implemented with the support of Chevron in 2015.
+These initiatives have helped increase the success rate of students from 51 percent to 72 percent since 2016.

-Chevron supports two other education projects in Pointe-Noire: the French Program, which aims to increase literacy and competency in the French language among K4 and K5 students, and technical workshops offered by the Society of Petroleum Engineers to young professionals and students.
+Chevron supports two other education projects in Pointe-Noire: the French Program, which aims to increase literacy and competency in the French language, and technical workshops offered by the Society of Petroleum Engineers to young professionals and students.

 CAUTIONARY STATEMENTS RELEVANT TO FORWARD-LOOKING INFORMATION FOR THE PURPOSE OF “SAFE HARBOR” PROVISIONS OF THE PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995